-We used silk thread to stitch Jennifer’s wedding gown together, and then when she dyed it a fabulous blue… see the results for yourself (from her happy snap).
+We used silk thread to stitch Jennifer’s wedding gown together, and then when she dyed it a fabulous blue… see the results for yourself (from her happy snap)!

-If you plan to hand stitch anything, cut your highest quality thread at about 140cm long.
-Dampen one end, squeeze it flat and thread your needle.
-We use Bohin French embroidery needles in size 9/10.
-(If you can’t find them, Mary at Patch n Quilt in Gisborne, Victoria always stocks them.)
-Then run your thread all the way to the other end and put three knots on top of one another.
-This double thread will produces the best results for hand stitching, and, your stitches won’t come out until you’ve finished.
+If you plan on hand stitching anything, cut your highest quality thread to about 140cm long.
+Dampen one end, squeeze it flat and thread it through your needle.
+Then, run the thread until both ends are touching and tie three knots on top of one another.
+This double thread produces the best results for hand stitching, and, your stitches won’t come out until you’ve finished!

-ps If you sew, what are your favourite threads to use?
+PS: If you sew, what are your favourite threads to use?
 Please let us know in the comments below.